LHM777/JavaRegexValidator/README.md

-# Check if input string contains only numbers.It must have at least 1 character in length but no more than 6 characters long.
+# Check if input string contains only numbers.
+It should be at least 1 character in length but no more than 6 characters long.

 ```java